The Bridge: Board Training

 Seattle Works Scholarships for People of Color:

-Premera Blue Cross has partnered with Seattle Works in support of our efforts to increase board diversity and access to board leadership in the local nonprofit community.
-In recognition of this critical support, Seattle Works will be able to provide twenty full scholarships per session in 2019.
+In our efforts to increase board diversity and access to board leadership in the local nonprofit community, Seattle Works will provide scholarships for POC to attend The Bridge: Board Training.
 This scholarship is specifically meant for those who identify as a person of color, and who would like to explore board leadership.
 Register through our system and follow the prompts to indicate this scholarship is for you.